 Jean Boudreau, born in 1643, son of Martin and Marie (née Foucault), travelled from Charente-Inferieure, France to Canada in 1667.
 He married Marie-Rose Vivien on 13th September 1673.
 His second marriage was in Charlesbourg on 13th December 1689 to Elizabeth Pivain.

-Important Dates for the Bouderaux family
+Early History of the Bouderaux family

 This web page shows only a small excerpt of our Bouderaux research.
 More information is included under the topic Early Bouderaux History in all our PDF Extended History products and printed products wherever possible.

 Bouderaux Spelling Variations

 Throughout the course of history most surnames have undergone changes for many reasons.
 During the early development of the French language, a son and father may not have chosen to spell their name the same way.
 Many are simple spelling changes by a person who gave his name, phonetically, to a scribe, priest, or recorder.
 Many names held prefixes or suffixes which became optional as they passed through the centuries, or were adopted by different branches to signify either a political or religious adherence.
 Hence, we have many spelling variations of this name, Bouderaux some of which are Boudreau, Boudreaux, Boudrot, Boudros, Boudrault, Boudreault, Boudriaux, Boudret, Boudereau, Boudereaux, Bouderot, Bouderos, Bouderault, Boudereault, Boudreiaux, Bouderet and many more.